Open-Attestation/documentation-website/website/docs/did-section/document-store-or-ocsp.md

 title: Deploy document store or OCSP
 sidebar_label: Deploy document store or OCSP
 ---
+For first-time users, it's recommended to skip this article.

 > **Note:** It is **optional** to deploy either document store or OCSP.
 Perform this task only if you need to revoke documents.

 ## Deploying Document Store